 The Cycle Clock suggests we are in the mid-to-late stage of the current expansion.
-Monetary policy is still exhibiting mid-cycle behavior, with lows from yields still relatively recent.
+Monetary policy, however, is still exhibiting mid-cycle behavior, reaching yield lows relatively recently.
 Some items relating to corporate profits are showing late-cycle behavior, although they may reset if profits improve.